Parth27/savitar/README.md

 * Added Unit Tests for Javascript related part of the project.
 * Added browser testing using Selenium for verifying html part of the code.

-# Download the chrome extension at <a id="raw-url" href="https://raw.githubusercontent.com/Parth27/savitar/master/Downloads/savitar.crx">Download Savitar</a>
+# Download the chrome extension
+<a id="raw-url" href="https://raw.githubusercontent.com/Parth27/savitar/master/Downloads/savitar.crx">Savitar</a>

 # Project Set up